birkoss/ukulele/readme.md

 - Faire que les items du menu sont dans un controller a part

 - Db Major contain a 5 frets chords, should allow that

+- Allow the quiz to fetch from the favorites (if not empty)